silas229/custom-block-styles-manager/readme.txt

 = Do I need to know CSS to use this plugin? =

-Basic CSS knowledge is helpful but not required.
-The plugin provides a starting template with the correct CSS class selector.
-You can start with simple properties like background-color, padding, or border and learn as you go.
+Basic CSS knowledge is required, though you can start with simple properties and learn as you go.
+The plugin provides a starting template with the correct CSS class selector, making it easier to define your own styles.
 = Will my custom styles work with any theme? =

 Yes!
 Block styles are registered independently of your theme, so they will work regardless of which theme you're using.
 However, the appearance may vary slightly depending on your theme's base styles.